Paul Smith is an experienced interaction designer from Manchester, UK.

 It should be important to all designers that their work does not exclude people with different physical, mental health, social, cultural or learning needs.

 A breif rundown of my recent career history.
 Full details can be found on my LinkedIn profile.

 Senior Interaction Designer with the 'Digital Land' team working to make land and housing data easier to find, use and trust.

 Paul spent two years as lead designer at The National Lottery Heritage Fund, where he helped to build their new in-house digital service design team.

 The first designer hired for a newly established digital department within the UK's largest independant pharmacy business.

 Working with senior leadership, Paul helped to hire the team, shaped their approach to design and to quickly build and test their riskiest ideas and assumptions with users.

-I currently work for the Business Transformation Group within the digital user experience directorate of HMG’s Department for Work & Pensions.
+Front-end Development for DWP Digital (formerly Business Transformation Group) within the Department for Work & Pensions.

 Paul worked within a large multidisciplinary design team.
 Following 'User Centred Design' principles to design end-to-end services that benefit both citizens and government.